poojithatholeti2/BookFlix.API/README.md

 |              | Update       | PUT    | /api/ratings/{id}                 | Admin                |
 |              | Delete       | DELETE | /api/ratings/{id}                 | Admin                |

+### Book Listing Features

+BookFlix provides dynamic data operations via filterable, sortable, and pageable endpoints.

+- **Filtering:** Filter books by Title or Author.
+- **Sorting:** Sort by Title, Author, or Price.
+- **Pagination:** Customize with pageNumber and pageSize.
+- **Parameter Validation:** Only specific query keys are allowed for safety and predictability.

 ---

 ## Embedding Service Architecture

 Embeddings are generated asynchronously via a Python-based microservice integrated into the .NET application.

-- When a book is created, its data is queued for embedding generation.
-- A hosted background service listens to this queue.
-- The Python service uses Groq's LLM to create vector embeddings.
-- These embeddings are stored in PostgreSQL via pgvector for future recommendations.

 This design ensures that the API remains highly responsive while handling AI workloads efficiently.

+### 1. **Book Creation Request:**
+- When a client sends a `POST /api/books` request, the book data is passed from the controller to the service layer and saved into the database via the repository layer.
+A success response is returned immediately without waiting for embedding generation.

+### 2. **Queueing for Embedding Generation:**
+- After the book is successfully stored, the `BookService` enqueues the book data into a singleton `EmbeddingQueue`, allowing the embedding process to run asynchronously without blocking the API response.

+### 3. **Asynchronous Background Execution:**
+- A hosted background service continuously monitors the `EmbeddingQueue`.
+Once it detects new book data, it dequeues the request and invokes the embedding generation process.
+- The `PythonEmbeddingService` interacts with a Python module (`embedding_service.py`) via `PythonNet`.
+It passes the book's textual data (e.g., title and description) to a Groq-hosted LLM that returns a 384-dimensional semantic embedding vector.

+### 4. **Validation and Embedding Storage:**
+- The returned float array is validated to ensure it has 384 elements.
+If valid, it is wrapped into a `pgvector.Vector` object suitable for storage in PostgreSQL.
+- The generated vector is stored in the PostgreSQL database alongside the book record.
+These vectors are later used for semantic similarity searches in the recommendation process.

 ---

-## AI-Powered Recommendation Engine
+## AI-Powered Recommendation Engine Workflow

-BookFlix includes a powerful vector-based recommendation engine that utilizes semantic similarity and LLM-generated embeddings.
+BookFlix delivers intelligent recommendations through a multi-step, AI-augmented pipeline that blends powerful vector-based similarity search with LLM-driven contextual filtering.

+### 1. User Query Initiation
+- The user sends a plain-text request like:
+ `"Give a book that is related to finance or money."`

+### 2. Semantic Query Embedding Generation
+- The query is sent to a Python-based microservice using `IEmbeddingService`, where Groq LLM converts it into a high-dimensional vector for semantic understanding.

+### 3. Vector Similarity Search
+- The .NET backend uses `pgvector` with PostgreSQL to compare the query vector against stored book vectors, identifying semantically similar books using cosine similarity.

+### 4. Top Match Selection with Confidence Filtering
+- The system retrieves the top 5 most relevant books, emphasizing high confidence and discarding ambiguous results to improve recommendation quality.

+### 5. LLM-Based Filtering and Optimization
+- The curated list of the top 5 semantically similar books is passed to Groq LLM, along with a structured system prompt and the original query.
-- Groq LLM API generates context-aware embeddings from book titles and metadata.
+- The LLM analyzes the context and returns:
-- pgvector is used for high-speed vector similarity search in PostgreSQL.
-- EmbeddingQueue handles asynchronous vector processing without blocking API operations.
-- A custom RecommendationService retrieves top-matching books based on semantic embeddings.

-This allows the system to deliver highly relevant book suggestions with minimal latency.
+  - At most 2 GUIDs (book IDs) that are most relevant.
+  - A `<think>` block that explains the model's thought process.

+The system uses strict rules in the prompt to ensure consistent output format and accuracy.

+### 6. Structured DTO Mapping and Explanation Generation
+- The selected book IDs are matched to full book details and wrapped in a `RecommendationsDto` object, which includes:
+  - A user-friendly message
+  - The recommended books
+  - Optional reasoning/explanation from the LLM (if `IsExplanationNeeded` is provided as `true` by the user)

 ---

-## Book Listing Features
+## Book Recommendations – Design Optimizations Summary

-BookFlix provides dynamic data operations via filterable, sortable, and pageable endpoints.

-- Filtering: Filter books by Title or Author.
-- Sorting: Sort by Title, Author, or Price.
-- Pagination: Customize with pageNumber and pageSize.
-- Parameter Validation: Only specific query keys are allowed for safety and predictability.
+The recommendation engine is engineered for speed, accuracy, and scale.
+This allows the system to deliver highly relevant book suggestions with minimal latency, even across millions of books, through the following optimizations:

+* **PostgreSQL + pgvector Integration:**
+  Enables efficient high-dimensional vector similarity search with support for semantic relevance.

+* **HNSW Indexing:**
+  Uses Hierarchical Navigable Small World (HNSW) graphs for sub-millisecond vector search performance, even at scale.

+* **Stateless & Modular Architecture:**
+  Each service is loosely coupled and stateless, allowing seamless horizontal scaling under heavy load.

+* **Offloaded LLM & Embedding Tasks:**
+  All resource-intensive processing, including LLM-based filtering and vector embedding, is handled outside the main API thread—ensuring minimal latency during API calls.

+* **Real-Time Recommendations at Scale:**
+  The engine remains performant and responsive even as the catalog of books grows exponentially.

+* **Strict Prompting Strategy:**
+  Groq LLM is guided with precise rules—returning only valid IDs, limiting to two results, and prioritizing category match.
+This ensures structured and reliable outputs.

+* **Fallback for No Match Scenarios:**
+  If no high-confidence match is found, the system gracefully responds with a clear, fallback message—avoiding forced or irrelevant suggestions.

+* **Asynchronous Embedding Pipeline:**
+  Embedding generation is fully decoupled and handled in the background using a task queue, boosting throughput without blocking user-facing endpoints.

 ---

 ## Performance and Scalability Highlights

-- Asynchronous Embedding Pipeline: Improves throughput and decouples AI logic from core APIs.
+- **Asynchronous Embedding Pipeline:** Improves throughput and decouples AI logic from core APIs.
-- Modular Architecture: Follows clean coding practices with separation of controller, service, and repository layers.
+- **Modular Architecture:** Follows clean coding practices with separation of controller, service, and repository layers.
-- Role-Based Access Control: Ensures only authorized users access specific actions.
+- **Role-Based Access Control:** Ensures only authorized users access specific actions.
-- Optimized DTO Usage: Reduces payload size and boosts performance with AutoMapper.
+- **Optimized DTO Usage:** Reduces payload size and boosts performance with AutoMapper.
-- Logging with Serilog: Logs API activity to both console and persistent storage.
+- **Logging with Serilog:** Logs API activity to both console and persistent storage.
-- Scalable Storage: PostgreSQL and SQL Server integration support high data volume and fast access.
+- **Scalable Storage:** PostgreSQL and SQL Server integration support high data volume and fast access.

 ---